meduzen/--media.scss/README.md

 ## What is _Double Dash_?

 _Double Dash_ is a set of custom media queries and SCSS mixins to speed up their declarations.
-It brings 3 things:
+It includes:

-1. a set of custom media queries named in an immediately understandable way: absolutely all available and future media queries from the specs have been named (some even have aliases), apart from the deprecated ones (like `device-width`);
+- a set of custom media queries named in an immediately understandable way: absolutely all available and future media queries from the specs have been named (some even have aliases);
-2. a set of mixins for *ranged* media queries (`min-width`, `max-width`…);
+- a set of mixins for *ranged* media queries (`min-width`, `max-width`…);
-3. a global mixin to fastly declare any custom media query.
+- a global mixin to fastly declare any custom media query.

 *Double Dash* is available in a modulable fashion: you can import everything or only the files you need.
-All the mixins starts by a double dash (`--`) to minimize the chance of naming conflict with other SCSS mixins.
+All the mixins starts by a double dash (`--`) to avoid naming conflict with your other existing mixins.

 ## Installation

 - `npm install double-dash.scss` pulls the package into your project.
-- `@import '~double-dash.scss';` near the beginning of the main SCSS file makes its features available.
+- `@import '~double-dash.scss';` near the beginning of the main SCSS file enables Double Dash features.

 ## Ready-to-use custom media queries